FlavioLionelRita/FlavioLionelRita/README.md

 ## About me

-Programming is my job and hobby.
+Programming is my job and my hobby.
 I like to learn and put into practice what I am studying and sometimes I end up creating a library or project to capture what I have learned.

-In my work, sometimes I have to be more related to management, infrastructure or developments associated with business applications.
-Which I also really enjoy.
+In my work I perform management, infrastructure and associated development tasks for different businesses.
+Which I enjoy a lot.

-But in my free time is when I have the freedom to program what I want and how I want, taking the time I want and if I want to refactor everything I do it without any impediment. since the main objective is to learn.
-Which is positive for my work since it allows me to later apply what I have learned.
+In my free time I dedicate myself to researching, studying and putting into practice different topics. and I do it without rushing with the sole objective of learning.
+Many times I end up applying what I learn later at work.

-For obvious reasons I cannot share what I develop at work but I can share what I develop in my free time.
+For obvious reasons I cannot share work developments but I can share my developments in my free time.

 ## My Main Projects